 For some people who have had an adrenal gland tumor, the risk of developing a tumor in the other gland is 10% or higher.
 Because of this, people treated for an adrenal gland tumor may need regular checkups with an endocrinologist to monitor their recovery and detect any new tumor growth.
 In particular, adrenalcortical carcinoma can grow and spread quickly.
 Because it is rare, you may want to participate in a clinical trial at a medical center with experience treating and monitoring this particular type of tumor.
 Talk with your doctor about locating these studies and what type of follow-up care is recommended for you.

-Benign-appearing adrenal tumors also may need follow-up with imaging and hormonal testing.
+Benign-appearing adrenal tumors also may need follow-up with imaging scans and hormonal testing.
 The length and frequency of follow-up and type of tests ordered may be different from patient to patient.
 Talk with your doctor if follow-up like this is necessary in your case.

-Rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+Rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.
 Learn more about cancer rehabilitation.

 Learn more about the importance of follow-up care.